Hyvä Checkout Evaluation Result Types

 {

-// Can be caught with window.addEventListener('my-custom-event', event => {})
+// Catch it with window.addEventListener('my-custom-event', event => {})

 return $resultFactory->createEvent()